This is an old revision of the document!

 Click the thumbnail below to see the complete menu-tree:

 If both a microSD card and a USB flash drive are connected to the CCGX, then data is logged to the one that was inserted first.
-If one is removed, the CCGX will not try to write to the other, but will create an internal backlog buffer until a new storage medium is inserted when it will use that storage medium.
+If one is removed, the CCGX will not try to write to the other, but will create a local backlog buffer until a new storage medium is inserted and then use that storage medium.

-This chapter explains the implications of enabling or disabling user control of the input current-limiter setting, as seen here in the menu:
+This chapter explains how to enable or disable user control of the input current limiter setting, as available here in the menu:

 The limit as set by the user in the CCGX will be applied to all inputs where 'Overruled by remote', configured with VEConfigure, is enabled: